Tailus-UI/themer/README.md

 ## Customization

-Tailus Themer provides a number of ways to customize the themes to match your brand and style.
-You can customize the themes using the `themer` plugin or the visual customizers.
+Tailus Themer provides a number of ways to customize the theme to match your brand and style.
+You can customize the theme using the `themer` plugin or the online customizers.

 ### Using the `themer` plugin

-The `themer` plugin allows you to customize the themes using a simple and consistent API.
-To customize the themes, you can use the following syntax:
+The `themer` plugin allows you to customize the theme using a simple and consistent API.
+To customize the theme, you can use the following syntax:

 1. **Add options to the `themer` plugin**: